MCP — Using Picasi in the AI Assistant

 | Read & Write (Default) | Everything from Read-only plus manage sources, channels, and inbox | Manage team settings and AI settings |

 The levels you can select are limited by your own workspace role.
-A member without admin permissions will not see the Admin option.
+A member without admin privileges will not see the Admin option.

-The selected scope remains permanently linked to the connection.
+The selected scope remains permanently tied to the connection.
 After authorization, it appears as a badge in the connection list.
 To change the scope, the connection must be revoked and set up again.

-Recommendation: Choose the scope that is sufficient for the specific use case—in other words, no more access than necessary.
-For pure queries and analyses, Read-only is sufficient.
+Recommendation: Choose the scope that is sufficient for your specific use case—in other words, no more access than necessary.
+For simple queries and analyses, Read-only is sufficient.

 Security and Control